gregoryguillou/terraform-api/docs/CONTRIBUTING.md

   [contact m from github](https://github.com/gregoryguillou).
 - Fork the project and create pull-request to correct or enrich the documentation, examples, drawings or whatever you want
-- Review and comment the code, provide development ideas. `Deck` relies on a large set of technologies and can easily be enhanced, because we are all beginners with Swagger, ExpressJS, Mocha, Bunyan, Docker and many more...
+- Review and comment the code, provide development ideas. `Terraform-deck` relies on a large set of technologies and can easily be enhanced, because we are all beginners with Swagger, ExpressJS, Mocha, Bunyan, Docker and many more...

 Obviously, we would love you contribute to the code too.
 In order to do so,